Interpretation Settings

 Look Ahead

-How much earlier a voice is supposed to respond to the next Harmonic Context before the actual change.
+How much earlier all Figure segments tagged with Look Ahead are supposed to respond to the next Harmonic Context.
 With a positive value, the next chord and scale are picked up earlier, with a negative one they are delayed.

 Strategy